The great Willie Nelson… proud Texan, a country music icon, marijuana aficionado… acrobatic sex master?

 We both know the answer: Just lay down and die.
 It’s impossible to imagine him not being out there.”

-Willie will be back on the road come September, touring on his Outlaw Music Festival Tour, however, if nothing else, this serves as a sobering reminder that a country music like Willie Nelson won’t be around forever… go see him as soon as you can.
+Willie was back on the road this year, touring on his Outlaw Music Festival Tour, however, if nothing else, this serves as a sobering reminder that a country music like Willie Nelson won’t be around forever… go see him as soon as you can.

 Might be about time for a “Still Not Dead” Part 2…